 Remember, you need to engage with the audience, they want to see what’s happening during this competition, they would probably like to see a weekly teaser with your pick of the best 2-3 videos received (if the competition runs for several weeks).
-Then obviously make sure you produce the final video that announces the winner and thanks all contributors.
+Then obviously make sure you produce the final video that announces the winner and thanks to all contributors.

 Video marketing ideas for small business

 User-generated video will keep invading the web as long as our smartphone cameras keep on providing better and better quality footage.
-If you haven’t thought about user-generated video and you are in a marketing department, it is worth having a look and see what other people are doing.
+If you haven’t thought about user-generated video and you are in a marketing department, it is worth having a look and seeing what other people are doing.